parameterized/tier/README.md

 - Tab to toggle inventory
 - M to toggle map
 - L to toggle levels/stats
-- F1 to toggle debug info
+- F1 to toggle debug view